+Judy Conrad, Flute.
 Judy Conrad performed as a flutist/piccoloist with the Phoenix Symphony Orchestra for 17 years.
 She is also the former principal flute with the Flagstaff Symphony Orchestra, associate principal flute for the Nouveau West Chamber Orchestra, and has performed with the Arizona Opera, Ballet Arizona orchestra, the Quintessence Woodwind Quintet, and a multitude of other chamber groups.
 Conrad has had the privilege of being coached by such premiere flutists as Samuel Baron (BACH ARIA GROUP), Walfrid Kujala (Chicago Symphony), and Lois Schaefer (Boston Symphony).
 Her undergraduate flute teacher and original inspiration was Edwin Putnik (Phoenix Symphony).
 Conrad's flute students consistently place at the top of major competitions.
 She has served as a faculty associate at ASU and NAU, as well as many colleges in the Maricopa Community College system.

-Conrad serves as Department Head for Woodwind & Brass Instruction at Rosie's House: A Music Academy for Children.
+Dr. Will Dobra, Trumpet.
+Woodwind-Brass Department Head.
 Originally from Sarasota, Florida, Dr. Will Dobra holds a Bachelor of Science degree in Music Education from The University of South Florida (USF) where he studied trumpet with Don Owen.
 Dobra continued his musical studies at The University of Texas at Austin (UT) where he studied with Raymond Crisara and received his Master's and Doctoral degrees in trumpet performance.
 After graduating from UT in 2002, Dobra moved to the Phoenix area and has since been performing with groups such as the Salt River Brass, Sonoran Brass, Southwest Brass quintet, and the MusicaNova Orchestra.
 An active educator, Dobra teaches at Phoenix College and at Rosie's House: A Music Academy for Children.

+Dr. Rose French, French Horn.
+Dr. Rose French is an active musician and educator based in Phoenix, AZ.
+She is the director of the Mill Ave Chamber Players, a music ensemble formed to serve diverse communities of Phoenix by fostering relationship with organizations and businesses that support the arts in their neighborhoods and serves the Symposium Exhibitors Coordinator for the International Horn Society.
 Rose has performed in China, Croatia, Venezuela, South Africa, Mexico, and in the United States, appearing in the Phoenix area as a soloist with the Musica Nova String Orchestra in 2007 and 2008.
 She performs with groups in the Southwest including the Phoenix Symphony, Tucson Symphony, Arizona Opera, Metropolitan Opera, West Valley Symphony, the Salt River Brass Band, and Orquestra Sinfonica of Monterrey, Mexico.

 French completed her Doctorate of Musical Arts and Master of Music degrees at Arizona State University and holds degrees in Music Education, Music Technology, and Performance from Duquesne University, Pittsburgh, PA.
 She teaches Glendale and Paradise Valley Community Colleges, maintains a private studio, and teaches at Rosie's House: A Music Academy for Children.

+Snezana Krstic, Piano.
 In her native Yugoslavia (Serbia) Snezana Krstic was known as a concert pianist, professor of music, and a member of several chamber ensembles.
 At 16 years of age she became the youngest student at Belgrade University School of Music from which she holds a Bachelor's Degree in Music and a Master's Degree in Piano Performance.
 The recipient of numerous awards for piano solo and chamber ensembles, Krstic was a pupil of professors Valery Sigalevich, Andrea Preger, and M. Vukdragovic.
 For 15 years she was a professor of piano at the Kragujevac Music Academy where she received their award for best pedagogy results.
 Krstic has performed in Italy, Russia, Germany, France, and Hungary.
 Currently she teaches piano at Rosie's House: A Music Academy for Children, Paradise Valley Community College, and in her home studio.
 She resides in North Phoenix, with her husband and three daughters.

-Christine Kyhn began studying music at the age of 5 in the San Francisco Bay Area where she grew up.
+Christine Kyhn, Choir Department Head.
+Christine Kyhn began her formal study of music at the age of 5 in the San Francisco Bay Area where she grew up.
 She earned a Bachelor of Arts Degree in Music Performance from California State University at Hayward, studying with Kenneth Mansfield, Dr. Donald King-Smith, and Dr. David Stein.
 Her studies focused on Piano, Organ, and Voice.
-She earned the Colleague of the American Guild of Organists Certificate in 1985 and recently completed the three levels of training with the American Orff-Schulwerk Association, a three-pronged approach to music education incorporating music, movement, and language.
+She earned the Colleague of the American Guild of Organists Certificate in 1985 and has completed the three levels of training with the American Orff-Schulwerk Association, a three-pronged approach to music education incorporating music, movement, and language.